raphaeljcm/jobs-calc/README.md

 ## 🔖 Layout

 You can see the project layout [clicking here](https://www.figma.com/file/s4fytPFbDiSkv4GPSfKaLE/Jobs-Planning).
 It's required an account on [Figma](https://figma.com) to be able to access it.

+## How to use?

+Download this repositorie and with your teminal, enter in the directory.
+Before, make sure you have MongoDb installed in your device

+1. Run the command `npm install` to install the dependencies
+2. And to start the application, run the command `npm start`
+3. Now, it will run and create the DB LOCALLY automatically, to have a better experience use Mongo DB Compass

 ## Changes
 This project is my first contact with backend in a practice way.
 Rocketseat gave all the frontend part already done, so I was able to focus on backend.
 I did the marathon with them and afterwards I did a lot of upgrades like: